Scanning and Restoring The Witness — Part 3

 Digital Vision make a suite of film restoration software under the name “Phoenix”.
 I began a practical investigation of this sophisticated and mature software.

-This blog has been silent for two years, but progress on this restoration project has been on-going, albeit with some significant pauses due to other demands on my time.
+This blog has been silent for two years, but progress on film restoration has been on-going, albeit with some significant pauses due to other demands on my time.

 Having spent the previous six posts explaining the jitter stabilisation process for the 1963 kine of Marianne, let’s take a look at how well it works.